 The Nominating Committee is charged with finding and evaluating potential board members for NOTIS’s annual elections.
 For more information or to suggest a candidate, please contact committee chair Laura Friend.

 NOTIS publishes The Northwest Linguist blog (on its website), NOTIS News Quarterly newsletters (via email), and a full-length, annual newsletter every December.
 All publications feature articles, events, and other information of interest to translators and interpreters in our five-state region and beyond.
 Committee members collect, review, and post contributions.
 Contact Brianna Salinas for further information on submissions or to volunteer for the committee.

-This committee focuses on promoting and publicizing NOTIS’s events, objectives, and outreach efforts, keeping members informed of industry changes and opportunities across multiple channels, including the online directory.
-The committee also works with our Marketing and Communications Specialist to maintain and monitor the society’s presence on Facebook, Twitter, LinkedIn, and Instagram.
-For more information or to volunteer, email committee chair Brianna Salinas.
+This committee focuses on promoting and publicizing NOTIS’s events, objectives, and outreach efforts, keeping members informed of industry changes and opportunities across multiple channels, including the website.
+The committee also works with our Marketing and Communications Specialist to maintain and monitor the Society’s presence on Facebook, Twitter, LinkedIn, and Instagram.
+For more information or to volunteer, email Marketing & Communications Specialist Brianna Salinas.

 In June 2023, the NOTIS Board approved the merger of the Scholarship and the Membership committees.
 The new Membership Development and Grants Committee endeavors to contribute to the professional development of NOTIS members with grants allocated for those who wish to attend or present at major conferences in the field.
 These grants will be awarded once a year.
 For more information or to join this committee please write to firstname.lastname@example.org.